paschmann/rasa-ui/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/paschmann/rasa-ui/)

+# With a major change to the architecture of Rasa (and Rasa X) we are currently evaluating how to proceed with the development of Rasa UI.
+Rasa UI is not compatible with the current version of Rasa.

 # Rasa UI

 Rasa UI is a web application built on top of, and for, [Rasa NLU](https://github.com/RasaHQ/rasa_nlu) and [Rasa Core](https://github.com/RasaHQ/rasa_core).
 Rasa UI provides a web application to quickly and easily be able to create agents, define intents and entities.
 It also provides some convenience features for Rasa NLU, like training your models, monitoring usage or viewing logs.
 Our goal is to replace api.ai/Dialogflow with Rasa, so a lot of the terminology and usage concepts are similar.